alan-turing-institute/hub23-deploy/docs/azure-prereqs/container-registry/create-acr.md

     -f deploy/config.yaml
 ```

-Replaceing `<commit-hash>` with the most recent helm chart version release.
+Replacing `<commit-hash>` with the most recent helm chart version release.

 Test out the ACR by building a Binder instance.